Today is my birthday. And as the saying goes, “Life begins at forty.”

-Actually, that’s wrong, “Life begins at conception”, the age is just a measure of how long my body has taken me in this journey of life.
+That’s wrong, “Life begins at conception,” the age is just a measure of how long my body has taken me on this journey of life.

-While I write this, the country is in a state of quandary, as of yesterday we’ve had another 1,631 cases of the Chinese Corona Virus called COVID19.
+While I write this, the country is in a state of a quandary; as of yesterday, we’ve had another 1,631 cases of the Chinese Corona Virus called COVID19.
 (Update: The Philippines today has the highest number of cases in South East Asia)

-Hongkong is at the end of its remaining democracy (in fact it is literally grasping for air) I predict that thousands will either be sent to jail or murdered.
+Hongkong is at the end of its remaining democracy (in fact, it is gasping for air).
+I predict that thousands will either be sent to jail or murdered.

 The Anti-Terror Bill was signed by Duterte and is now a few days away from being implemented, but is being contested in the supreme court.

-The U.S. is in chaos because of the death of George Floyd and the rise of the Black Lives Matter movement and the Antifa, plus the increasing number of their own cases and deaths under the Chinese Corona Virus called COVID19.
+The U.S. is in chaos because of George Floyd’s death, the rise of the Black Lives Matter movement, and the Antifa, plus the increasing number of their cases and extinction under the Chinese Corona Virus called COVID19.

 And here I am on my birthday, working at home with my wife with our only child, taking one day at a time trying to ponder about his future or what’s going to be left of it.